KursadE/zoomcamp-HW10/README.md

 While the container is running, 'test.py' can be used to provide the model with sample pictures from the Internet.
 There are four links in the 'test.py', 3 of which are commented.
 On a new Terminal window, 'test.py' can be run by typing 'python test.py' command.

-'lambda_function.py' can be also be tested as it is done in lecture videos (ie. ipython, from lambda_function import lambda_handler...)
+'lambda_function.py' can be also be tested as it is done in lecture videos (ie. ipython / from lambda_function import lambda_handler / ...)